MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ### Current application

-- The SmartHotel360 on-premises application is tiered across two VMs, `WEBVM` and `SQLVM`.
+- The SmartHotel360 on-premises application is tiered across two VMs, WEBVM and SQLVM.
-- The VMs are located on VMware ESXi 6.5 host `contosohost1.contoso.com`.
+- The VMs are located on VMware ESXi 6.5 host contosohost1.contoso.com.
-- The VMware environment is managed by vCenter Server 6.5 (`vcenter.contoso.com`), which runs on a VM.
+- The VMware environment is managed by vCenter Server 6.5 (vcenter.contoso.com), which runs on a VM.
-- Contoso has an on-premises datacenter (`contoso-datacenter`) with an on-premises domain controller (`contosodc1`).
+- Contoso has an on-premises datacenter (contoso-datacenter) with an on-premises domain controller (contosodc1).
 - The on-premises VMs in the Contoso datacenter will be decommissioned after the migration is done.

 ### Proposed solution

 - For the application web tier, Contoso will use App Service.
 Contoso can use this PaaS service to deploy the application with just a few configuration changes.
-Contoso will use Visual Studio to make the change, and they'll deploy two web apps, one for the website and one for the WCF service.
+Contoso will use Visual Studio to make the changes, and they'll deploy two web apps, one for the website and one for the WCF service.
 - To meet requirements for a DevOps pipeline, Contoso will use Azure DevOps for source code management with Git repos.
 They'll use automated builds and release to build the code and deploy it to App Service.

 ### Database considerations